-The ISM is an integrated disk controller chip which is designed to read and write MFM and Apple GCR format disks.
+The ISM works as an integrated disk controller which reads and writes MFM and Apple GCR format disks.
 The ISM also has provisions for reading and writing other formats.
 The ISM contains the following features:

 - Supports Standard MFM Format

 - Supports Apple GCR Format

 - Write Pre-Compensation

 - Read Post-Compensation

 - Asymmetry and Speed Error Compensation

 - Programmable Parameters for using both Multi and Fixed speed drives

 - Two Byte Data FIFO

 - Motor Time Out

 - Programmable Phase Lines